 - Create a RESTful API that a browser-based frontend application can create, read, update, and delete information from

-7 – Functional Programming
+7 – Graphics Programming

 Functional programming concepts and styles are especially important in web development as frontend applications and frameworks are starting to use functional styles to help make codebases easier to maintain.
 Recursion, the avoidance of side-effects, and purely functional data structures are must-know concepts that will make finding a job in the industry that much easier.
 Even if you never end up working in a purely functional language, the fundamentals of functional programming apply universally to all coding environments.